About the CMA

 The CMA is Committed to:

-- Enhancing and extending the school curriculum.
+- Meeting and exceeding the Louisiana school curriculum benchmarks.

 - Supporting a diverse staff and Board of Directors who share a commitment to children and who bring creativity and expertise to the CMA.

-Children’s Museum of Acadiana’s Story:
+The Children’s Museum of Acadiana History: